PaigeYingHQ/Digit-Recognizer/RScripts/README.md

-fun.R is used to restore the functions that I wrote
+* fun.R is used to restore the functions that I wrote

-The order of running scripts is:
+* The order of running scripts is:

   fun -> inputData -> h2o -> removeNoise -> model_cv -> model_cv2

-each script represent a part of work that I have written in the paper showed in the prior folder.
+* Each script represents a part of work that I have written in the paper showed in the prior folder.